PROGRAMS & PROJECTS

 FINANCIAL FORTITUDE

 Economic stability is a key element in creating and maintaining strong communities.
-To address the need for economic development, Delta Sigma Theta put forth Financial Fortitude, a process specifically designed to promote understanding of all aspects of the financial system, including but not limited to, budgeting, home ownership, personal wealth management, entrepreneurship, and the steps to financial freedom.
+To address the need for economic development, Delta Sigma Theta Sorority, Inc. put forth Financial Fortitude, a process specifically designed to promote understanding of all aspects of the financial system, including budgeting, home ownership, personal wealth management, entrepreneurship, & the steps to financial freedom.

 LASB’s Economic Development Committee provides information and facilitates discussion regarding relevant local, state, and national financial topics with its chapter members and the community through workshops and other events.